open-neuromorphic/open-neuromorphic.github.io/content/about/_index.md

 *   **The Neuromorphic Hub:** Our curated guides to [Neuromorphic Hardware](/neuromorphic-computing/hardware/) and [Software](/neuromorphic-computing/software/) are designed to help you navigate the landscape and find the tools and platforms you need.
 *   **Educational Content & Events:**
   *   Engaging **[Blog Posts](/blog/)** featuring insights, tutorials, and deep dives into neuromorphic topics.
   *   Interactive **[Workshops](/workshops/)** and **[Student Talks](/neuromorphic-computing/student-talks/)** sessions with experts from academia and industry.
   *   Live **[Hacking Hours](/neuromorphic-computing/software/hacking-hours/)** exploring software, tackling coding challenges, and discussing the latest developments.
 *   **A Collaborative Platform:**
   *   Our **[GitHub organization](https://github.com/open-neuromorphic)** serves as a platform for open-source neuromorphic projects.
 We welcome new contributions and can help migrate existing projects.
   *   A thriving **[Discord community](https://discord.gg/hUygPUdD8E)** for discussions, Q&A, networking, and real-time collaboration.
-*   **Clear Project Focus:** We concentrate on projects and resources related to:
+*   **A Broad and Inclusive Scope:** Our community embraces the full spectrum of neuromorphic engineering.
+We welcome projects and discussions spanning from computational neuroscience and biologically plausible models to performance-driven machine learning and hardware co-design.
+Our focus is on fostering collaboration across diverse areas, including:
-    *   [Spiking Neural Networks (SNNs)](/neuromorphic-computing/software/snn-frameworks/) for training, inference, Machine Learning, and neuroscience applications.
+  *   Spiking Neural Network (SNN) frameworks for simulation, training, and inference.
-    *   Event-based sensor data handling and processing.
+  *   Event-based sensor technology and data processing tools.
-    *   Digital and mixed-signal neuromorphic hardware designs and concepts.
+  *   Digital, analog, and mixed-signal neuromorphic hardware.
+  *   Efforts to improve interoperability and create a more unified open-source ecosystem.

 ## Our Governance: The Executive Committee